Centre of excellence for Global Systems Science (CoeGSS)

 My twitter profile says: Computer scientist, Haskell hacker, catalyst of research ideas, likes to connect the big picture with formal details, software & language technology advocate.

-Professor at the Computing Science division, Department of Computer Science and Engineering.
+Professor at the Data Science division, Department of Computer Science and Engineering.

 My main interests are in design and analysis of randomized algorithms, machine learning for Big Data and computational biology.